 Streamlining candidate screening

 Video interviewing platforms are built for efficient screening with a type of interview called a one-way video interview.
 This type of interview allows you to create a list of questions candidates respond to on video, selfie-style.
 You can even make the interview more conversational for candidates by pre-recording yourself or the team asking the interview questions to play before candidates answer.
-One-way video interviews deliver a consistent candidate experience and allow you to focus on assessment of those interviews when experiencing an applicant surplus, or reaching out to engage talent in an applicant drought.
+One-way video interviews deliver a consistent candidate experience and allow you to focus on the assessment of those interviews when experiencing an applicant surplus, or reaching out to engage talent in an applicant drought.

-Each candidate answer is recorded independently during a one-way video interview.
+Each candidate’s answer is recorded independently during a one-way video interview.
 This means you can skip to the most important questions first, even if they weren’t the first questions candidates answered.
 If a candidate’s answers don’t meet your standards, it is easy to move on to the next, without cutting the typical phone screen short.
 For many video interviewing users, this improves their screening efficiency 5-7x.
 And you’re not the only one to benefit from the autonomy of one-way video interviews.
 Candidates have the opportunity to record their interview anytime, anywhere they feel comfortable, so long as the interview is completed before your deadline.

 Improve collaboration with stakeholders

 Most video interviewing platforms enable not only one-way video interviews to be recorded, but also live video interviews.
-Not only are one-way video interviews reviewable by the recruiter, but candidate interviews can also be shared with other hiring stakeholders.
+Not only are one-way video interviews reviewable by the recruiter but candidate interviews can also be shared with other hiring stakeholders.
 This can even be done before a live video interview or an in-person interview with a shortlist of candidates for the interviewer to pick.
-With rating and comments available for every candidate video, your team can reach consensus as to the best candidates from this early stage.
+With rating and comments available for every candidate video, your team can reach a consensus as to the best candidates from this early stage.